ddaanngg/js-minicamp-homework-3/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Objects
+		Objects are a collection of variables and functions.
 	* Properties
+		Properties are variables or functions that are tied to a particular object.
 	* Methods
+		Object-based functions (sub programs).
 	* for in loop
+		Allows to perform a function with each key/property inside of an object.
 	* dot notation vs bracket notation
+		Dot notation allows to call out the property or function from within an object.
+Bracket notation allows properties within the object to be dynamically selected.

 2. Fork and clone this repo.
 When you need to commit use the following commands.